-Safety agency opens probe of rail operator Norfolk Southern
+Safety agency opens probe of Norfolk Southern rail accidents

 Within the industry, Norfolk Southern has had a strong reputation for being a safe railroad over the years, said Christopher Barkan, director of the Rail Transportation and Engineering Center at the University of Illinois.

+Federal Railroad Administration statistics show accidents involving Norfolk Southern is down since 2019, but the rate of accidents is up over the past decade.
+The 119 derailments involving Norfolk Southern last year was the lowest number in the last decade.
+Industrywide, there were more than 1,000 derailments last year.

-But pressure has been mounting on the railroad in the aftermath of the East Palestine derailment.
+But pressure has been mounting on the rail company in the aftermath of the East Palestine disaster.

 Transportation Secretary Pete Buttigieg told the nation’s freight railroads in February to immediately act to improve safety while regulators were focusing on strengthening safety rules.
 Buttigieg said the department will hold the railroad accountable for any safety violations that contributed to the Feb.
 3 crash.